-These guidelines were developed by the Dental Antibiotic Stewardship Working Group, which is a subcommittee of HCAI AMR.
-The guidelines facilitate antimicrobial prescription in primary dental care by bringing together evidence-based advice on dental prescribing from a number of sources, including BNF¹, BNFc² and the SDCEP Guidelines on Drug Prescribing in Dentistry³.
+These guidelines were developed by the Dental Antibiotic Stewardship Working Group, which is a subgroup of the Primary Care Antimicrobial Guideline Expert Advisory Committee associated with the HSE Antimicrobial Resistance and Infection Control Team.
+The guidelines facilitate antimicrobial prescription in primary dental care to minimise patient adverse events and minimise antimicrobial resistance.
+The guidelines provided advice, taking account of best available evidence, on dental prescribing including BNF¹, BNFc² and the SDCEP Guidelines on Drug Prescribing in Dentistry³.

 The following treatment options are meant as guidelines for prescribers, they do not replace clinical judgement but augment it.
 These prescribing guidelines have been developed after review of national and international guidelines and current practice, expert opinion, clinical consensus and published evidence where it exists.
 While the guidelines are primarily for use by dentists they may also be of benefit to GP’s where a patient presents with a dental infection.